SekenderNaveed1/TOSCheck/README.md

 No. Everything happens locally.
 Nothing leaves your machine unless you explicitly make it leave.

 **How accurate is it?**
 Pretty decent.
-It’s not perfect, but it’ll catch the stuff that stands out: arbitration, vague language, data-sharing lines, and similar patterns.
+I’m not running benchmark datasets on this just yet since, honestly, I’m not getting paid and it’s not exactly a career booster right now.
+It’s not perfect, but it catches the stuff that stands out: arbitration, vague language, data sharing, and similar patterns.

 **Why make this at all?**
 Because nobody reads these documents, and yet we agree to them every day.
 TOSCheck is just one small way to make that habit a little less blind.